-Our most senior executive officers' eligibility to receive AIP awards is first conditioned upon the attainment of a threshold performance metric established by the Compensation and Personnel Committee, which for 2013 was the achievement of an adjusted EBITDA target of 50% of prior year's EBITDA.
+Our most senior executive officers' eligibility to receive AIP awards is first conditioned upon the attainment of a threshold performance metric established by the Compensation and Personnel Committee, which for 2014 was the achievement of an EBITDA target of 50% of prior year's EBITDA.
+This threshold is established in order to qualify bonus payments as performance-based compensation deductible under Section 162(m) of the Internal Revenue Code.
 Upon satisfaction of this performance threshold, the Compensation and Personnel Committee may exercise negative discretion to determine AIP payments for these individuals in accordance with the performance criteria applied to all other AIP participants.
-These AIP performance metrics are described below under the heading "2013 AIP Performance Metrics and Weight," and in 2013 for each NEO they included four financial metrics and an individual component.
-In 2013, the Compensation and Personnel Committee exercised negative discretion to subject the most senior executive officers to the same performance criteria as all other AIP participants, and to consider each officer's performance against his or her individual goals.
+These AIP performance metrics are described below under the heading "2014 AIP Performance Metrics and Weight."
+In 2014, for each NEO, they included four financial metrics and an individual component.
+In 2014, the Compensation and Personnel Committee exercised negative discretion to subject the most senior executive officers to the same performance criteria as all other AIP participants, and to consider each officer's performance against his or her individual goals.